lammermann/vimfiles/bundle/YouCompleteMe/README.md

 For global declarations, the semantic parent is the translation unit.

-NOTE: Causes reparsing of the current translation unit.
+NOTE: Causes re-parsing of the current translation unit.

 Supported in filetypes: `c, cpp, objc, objcpp`